 Tom Dryer

-Thank you, Wade, and good afternoon.
-As Wade mentioned, JOANN's operating performance improved during the latest quarter, and we have strengthened our financial position compared to 3 months ago when we reported our Q1 results.
+Thank you, Wade and good afternoon.
+As Wade mentioned, JOANN's operating performance improved during the latest quarter and we have strengthened our financial position compared to 3 months ago when we reported our Q1 results.

 While the economic backdrop remains pressured, our sales trends have continued to improve.
 We also have taken concrete steps to lower inventory receipts during the back half of the year.
 These actions will put us in a stronger position to pay down debt by year-end.